Oklahoma City Community College: 2010-Present

 OCCC opened the student Veterans Lounge on May 16, 2016.
 The lounge is open to use for OCCC's veteran status students and features comfortable seating, study spaces, and a US flag that once flew over the United States Capitol, donated by the congressional office of Senator James Inhofe.
 Additionally, as part of its 2014 Title III grant award, the college completed renovation of its Student Advising area in October 2016.

 In February 2017, the Childhood Development Center and Lab School met the Certified Healthy Oklahoma Program criteria to become a Certified Healthy Early Childhood Program.
 This designation recognizes early childhood program sites that make a positive impact on the health of employees and patrons.

 The new Capitol Hill Center began accepting applications in summer 2017 for OCCC's Bilingual Banking and Finance Certificate of Mastery program, as well as began its non-credit classes in ESL, GED (For Spanish speakers), US Citizenship, Introduction to Technology for the Workforce, and Basic Computer Skills.
 The OCCC Capitol Hill Center was formally dedicated on August 18, 2017.
 In partnership with the Calle Dos Cinco group, OCCC hosted its first community open house at the August 25th Fiesta Friday street festival event.

+In July 2014, Santa Fe South Schools, a public charter district serving south Oklahoma City, assumed operation of Santa Fe South Pathways Middle College, a high school located on OCCC's main campus in which students may concurrently earn an associate degree from OCCC alongside their high school diploma.
+In 2021, OCCC assumed the role of charter authorizer for Santa Fe South Schools, replacing Oklahoma City Public Schools and formalizing an expanded partnership between the two institutions.

 In May 2020, the college announced a reduction in personnel as a result of state-wide budget deficits and a decrease in student enrollment.